aizudeen11/API/README.md

                   https://www.django-rest-framework.org/api-guide/filtering/
 2. /domain/driver/id - since it require me to return a single driver, I use simple GET request with driver ID
-3. /domain/driver/ - since it require me to create a single driver, I use simple POST request and save it POST request input should be like as example as below:
+3. /domain/driver/ - since it require me to create a single driver, I use simple POST request and save it
+<br>POST request input should be like as example as below:
     {
         "truck": [
             1